 · ***Your course outline must be uploaded to our departmental website: http://www.economics.utoronto.ca/index.php/index/teaching/coursesForUser***

 · The syllabus and the first day of class are your chance to communicate your expectations to your students.
 Making your expectations and what students should expect as transparent as possible right from the start will ensure a smoother course and greater student satisfaction with your course.

-· You may require students who miss an assessment due to illness to provide a University of Toronto Medical Certificate or other documentation.
+· You may require students who miss an assessment due to illness to provide a U of T Verification of Student Illness or Injury Form (pdf version) or other documentation.

 Teaching Workshops at the Center for Teaching Support & Innovation (CTSI) (physically on St. George campus, but all are welcome)

 · CTSI gives seminars and courses to help you in your professional development as a university teacher.
 Visit their web site to sign up.
 Members of the Economics Department have attended numerous sessions and found them to be useful and informative.

 · You may choose to include a mid-course review of your own design.
 Students typically given more substantive and constructive comments on these than the A&S end-of-term evaluations.
 CTSI has a booklet entitled "Gathering Formative Feedback with Mid-Course Evaluations: A Guide for Faculty" that you can request (e-mail them) or you can borrow a copy from me.
 SurveyMonkey is a useful, easy, quick, and free tool that lets you create a professional looking online survey and easy-to-review results.

 · Subscribe to the CTSI listserv to ensure you receive timely information about upcoming events, workshops, lunch-time roundtable discussions, etc. To subscribe, you may send an e-mail to CTSI asking them to add you.